20 Assessing the Modeling Conditions

 The error in the bracketed duration has an average of 0 regardless of the magnitude of the earthquake.

-It is tempting to read this condition and believe that a rational way to assess this condition is to determine if the average of the residuals is 0.
+It is tempting to read this condition and believe that a rational way to assess this condition is to determine if the average of the residuals is 0 (since the residuals should behave like the error terms).
 However, while the difference is subtle, the condition is not that the average error is 0; the condition is that the average error is 0 for all values of the predictor.
 It would seem we need to determine if, for each value of the predictor possible, if the residuals average to 0.
 This is infeasible numerically because we do not generally have multiple responses for each value of the predictor.
 We can, however, assess whether the data is consistent with this condition graphically.
 That is, in order to assess this condition, we need to graphically assess how the average behaves over a range of predictor values.
 We capture this by looking at the predicted (or fitted) values.
 Figure 20.1 shows the relationship between the residuals and the associated predicted values for the observations in the data set.

 Scatterplot of the residuals and predicted values; two wide vertical regions are shaded in green.
 These "windows" help to examine trends.